frantic0/frantic0/README.md

 ## What I work on

-- virtual analog modelling for analog audio effects via impedance synthesis
+- virtual analog modelling via impedance synthesis for analog audio effects
-- acoustic simulation, optimisation, and metamaterial design
+- acoustic metamaterial design with simulation and optimisation
-- live coding systems for music and creative coding
+- live coding systems for music and machine learning
+- interactive machine learning for musicians and audio developers
 - computational audio and browser-based DSP tools
-- interactive machine learning for musicians and audio developers
 - human-computer interaction for sound, instruments, and creative technologies

 ## Bio